Walk your way through this Paris-in-a-Week itinerary

 My love affair with Paris started back in grade 10 history.
 I developed an unhealthy obsession with Napoleon Bonaparte which led me to Paris to study and live for some time.
 My knowledge is now bundled up in this guide, which includes itineraries in my map and tips for sight seeing and eating.

 There's a reason why Paris is always at the top of the list of most visited cities in the world.
-It's a city where you can leave early in the morning, spend all day walking and discovering unique little streets and then stumble home because your feet "just can't" anymore.
+It's a place where you can leave early in the morning, spend all day discovering unique little streets and then stumble home because your feet "just can't" anymore.
 The food is rich and delicious, so make sure to wear those stretchy pants so you have nothing holding you back.

 And of course, do as the French and when in a restaurant, savour your meal, enjoy your company, slow down and watch the people go by.